eklitzke/e/README.md

 -----------------

 You'll need [GYP](http://code.google.com/p/gyp/) installed.
-You ought to then be able to run something like
+You ought to then be able to simply run `make` to build the project.
+Internally, this will create a directory called `gyp.out` with a generated `Makefile` from GYP, and then invoking `make` in the future will mostly do a recursive make using that file.

-    gyp --toplevel-dir=. --depth=src/ e.gyp --generator-output=gyp.out
+Do to a bug in GYP, running `make` in a fresh checkout may not properly bootstrap GYP.
+If that happens (e.g. it looks like running `make` isn't actually compiling anything), run the following command manually (if you get an `OSError` in the output, ignore it and run the command a second time):

-and get a `Makefile` in the current directory (at the root of the source tree).
+    gyp --toplevel-dir=. --depth=src/ --generator-output=gyp.out e.gyp
-Then use `make` as usual.

 If you have build problems, you might want to try invoking `make` as

     make V=1